 It’s really great to see the first material application of this arduous and costly digital brought to the community.
-Since this is largely a symbolic, rather than a pedagogical poster I don’t want to be a pedant but I must point out some of the oddities which Eskaya teachers have apparently already brought to the attention of said missionary:
+Since this is largely a symbolic, rather than a pedagogical poster I don’t want to be a pedant but I must point out some of the oddities which Eskaya teachers have apparently already brought to the attention of said wayfarer:

 - sound values with the file names.
 So values like ‘B_I_Inh’ will be opaque unless you know the conventions (available in PARADISEC)